itsTrenzen/itsTrenzen/README.md

 - 👋 Hi, I’m @itsTrenzen
 - 👀 I’m interested in video games and programming
-- I have knowledge in HTML, CSS, JS and Java
+- I have knowledge in HTML, CSS, JS, Java and a bit Python
-- 📫 How to reach me ...S
+- 📫 How to reach me:

 <!---
 itsTrenzen/itsTrenzen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.